 lnSt~ Normal(lna=36Nt+a+1,s=s,a, σs2) Eq.
 4.14

-Age composition data that informed the run reconstruction was collected from lower river fisheries and test fisheries (Fleischman & Borba 2009).
-We fit the estimation model to age composition estimates from each calendar year provided by the run reconstruction.
-We used predicted run size by calendar year and age (Nt+a+1,s=r,a) to calculate the predicted proportions at age by calendar year (οt+a+1,s=r,a).
-The difference between the annual return age composition predicted by the model, οt+a+1,s=r,a, and the observed return age composition, at+a+1,s=r,awas minimized by relating the two through a multinomial distribution.

-at+a+1,s=r,a~Multinomial(ESS,οt+a+1,s=r,a) Eq.
-4.15

 2.4 Priors

-Priors were selected as generally weak or uninformative for a majority of parameters (Table 1).
-The exception were regularized priors applied to covariate coefficients, θs,c.
-We applied a prior with a normal distribution, mean of 0 and standard deviation of 0.1.
+Priors were selected as weak or uninformative for a majority of parameters (Table 1).
+The exception were regularized priors applied to covariate coefficients, θs,c, wherewe applied a prior with a normal distribution, mean of 0 and standard deviation of 0.1.
 This regularized prior was imposed to avoid spurious correlations among covariates and productivity estimates.

 2.5 Ecosystem Covariates